cvxpy/cvxpy/doc/source/related_projects/index.rst

 Modeling frameworks
 -------------------

-- `CVXPYgen <https://github.com/cvxgrp/cvxpygen>`_ takes a convex optimization problem family modeled with CVXPY and generates a custom solver implementation in C.
+- `CVXPYgen <https://github.com/cvxgrp/cvxpygen>`_ is a library that takes a convex optimization problem family modeled with CVXPY and generates a custom solver implementation in C.

 - `cvxpylayers <https://github.com/cvxgrp/cvxpylayers/>`_ is a library that converts CVXPY problems into differentiable PyTorch and TensorFlow 2.0 layers.